jmcd73/CakePHP-FileUpload-Plugin/readme.markdown

 ```
 $uploadDir = Configure::read('GLABELS_ROOT');
 ```
-* If the save is an edit the and the name of the upload file changes the old file is deleted
+* Check if the save operation is an edit ($Model->id has a value) and if the name of the file has changed delete the old file while uploading the new one

 # INSTALL